rjunhua/stLFR_v1.1/README.md

 -------
 May 6, 2019
 There are severl updates in stLFR_v1.1:
-a.
-Users could use an alternative reference type (hg19 or hs37d5) in stLFR_v1.1 by --ref option instead of only hg19.
+1. Users could use an alternative reference type (hg19 or hs37d5) in stLFR_v1.1 by --ref option instead of only hg19.
-b.
-Updated CNV and SV detection tools are implied in stLFR_v1.1 for decreasing false discovery rate.
+2. Updated CNV and SV detection tools are implied in stLFR_v1.1 for decreasing false discovery rate.
-c.
-Three figures, illustrating stLFR fragment distribution and coverage, are added.
+3. Three figures, illustrating stLFR fragment distribution and coverage, are added.
-d.
-NA12878 benchmark VCF by GIAB is used for haplotype phasing error calculation.
+4. NA12878 benchmark VCF by GIAB is used for haplotype phasing error calculation.

 License